timmaffett/custom_mouse_cursor/README.md

 ## Example use
 Each example shows excerpt from example app with the the cursor the example code created showing on the left side of the image.
+The `CustomMouseCursor` cursor objects are used exactly as you would any `SystemMouseCursors.xxxx` cursor.
+Custom mouse cursors are can be created from asset images or icons.

+`CustomMouseCursor.asset()` and `CustomMouseCursor.exactasset()` are used to create custom cursors from asset images.
+`CustomMouseCursor.icon()` is used to create custom cursor from any IconData object (just as you would a regular `Icon` widget in flutter).

 <img src="https://raw.githubusercontent.com/timmaffett/custom_mouse_cursor/master/media/example_cursor1.png" width="100%">